 Derby College has a Learner Support Fund which can help you towards the costs associated with studying.

-It is available to learners aged 19+ who are enrolled on further education courses, either full-time or part-time, and who meet the eligibility criteria.
-Funding is not available for learners on apprenticeships, higher education or full-cost courses where other funding rules may apply.
+It is available to students aged 19+ who are enrolled on further education courses, either full-time or part-time, and who meet the eligibility criteria.
+Funding is not available for students on apprenticeships, higher education or full-cost courses where other funding rules may apply.
 You must also meet the residency criteria.

 If you are eligible, you can receive financial support to help pay towards course-related costs such as equipment, trips, travel, childcare and essential books.
 The College will, wherever possible, make these payments on your behalf.

 The Learner Support Fund for 19+ learners is finite and is not an entitlement.

 Students who are eligible may also include those who: